-'''

 "PIPE CP XAUTOLOG TCPIP"

-'''

-Then:

-'''

-file
+Then, issue these commands:

-release z (detach
+file release z (detach

-'''

-10. If you have a multimember SSI cluster, log on as MAINT730 on each member and repeat substeps "3" on page 92 through "9" on page 93 to configure a basic IP network connection for each member, using the corresponding tables from Appendix L, "Basic TCP/IP connectivity worksheets," on page 285.
+10. If you have a multimember SSI cluster, log on as MAINT730 on each member and repeat substeps "3" on page 92 through "9" on page 94 to configure a basic IP network connection for each member, using the corresponding tables from Appendix L, "Basic TCP/IP connectivity worksheets," on page 287.